 This time, it’s the offshore dealings of the King of Jordan, the presidents of Ukraine, Kenya and Ecuador, the Prime Minister of the Czech Republic and former British Prime Minister Tony Blair that are in the crosshairs, leading to an unleashing of the Furies.

-Whether or not any one of these public figures will actually have to pay for their alleged financial shenanigans, the publication of their dealings may turn out to be just the beginning of a whole lot of trouble for these men, calling to mind the figure of Greek mythology who started a mess by her curiosity in inviting on opening her famed box.
+Whether or not any one of these public figures will actually have to pay for their alleged financial shenanigans, the publication of their dealings may turn out to be just the beginning of a whole lot of trouble for these men, calling to mind the figure of Greek mythology who started a mess by her curiosity in inviting an opening of her famed box.

 So what did actually happen in Greek mythology when Pandora’s box was opened?